eliatra/opensearch-k8s-operator/CONTRIBUTING.md

 - `ExposePodViaNodePort(selector map[string]string, namespace string, nodePort, targetPort int32)`: Creates a NodePort service to expose pods outside the k3d cluster (use a port in range `30000-30005`)
 - `CleanUpNodePort(namespace string, nodePort int32)`: Deletes a NodePort service

-When adding new tests plase try to follow the same structure as existing tests.
+When adding new tests please try to follow the same structure as existing tests.
 Also keep in mind that functional tests take a lot longer to run than a unit test, as such only add them if needed.